-Located in the center of the Po Valley, Piacenza is located in the northern and western part of the Emilia region, just 67 km from Milan (Lombardy).
+Located in the center of the Po Valley, Piacenza is in the north western part of the Emilia region, just 67 km from Milan (Lombardy).

-It is a quiet provincial city that is comfortable to live in, which houses the campuses of two major national universities: the Polytechnic of Milan and the Catholic University of Milan, thus being characterized by a strong national and international attractiveness.
+It is a quiet provincial city that is comfortable to live in.
+It houses the campuses of two major national universities: the Polytechnic of Milan and the Catholic University of Milan, thus being characterized by a strong national and international attractiveness.